 Yet, many critics have said that destroying the seized tusks won't actually stop the poaching of elephants.

 I don't think it will; but it does bring awareness.
 By making people realize that this is a terrible problem that is happening right now, you can bring that story to the buyers of ivory, to the people who have some control over borders and who can stop the flow of ivory.
 You have to bring attention to the problem because if you don't, then nothing happens.
 It's a desperate measure in desperate times.
 Everybody that was there hopes that we'll never have to have another one like this.

 Authorities estimated that about 12,000 tusks were being burned, about 6,000 elephants.
 Since it is believed that 25,000 elephants are killed annually, this represents only a quarter of the yearly destruction of herds by humans.
 So, the people present were by and large saddened by the fact that humans can't keep their hands off these magnificent animals because it's worth so much money.
-The piles of burnt ivory were valued at over 150 million dollars.
+The piles of burnt ivory were valued at over $150 million.

 What was that moment like?

 It was very tense.
 It was pouring the whole morning and the evening before.
 We wanted to shoot something that would be memorable but, by morning, we still hadn't had permission at that time to fly the drone we brought equipped with a 5K EPIC camera.
 In Kenya, drones are illegal.
 Since the President was going to be present, there was no way that we could do a sneak drone flight through it.
 We didn't get permission until about an hour after the leader, Uhuru Kenyatta, had left the site.
 We had about an hour and a half before sunset.
 It took us about forty minutes to get it up in the air and we got 3 successful flights over the site while it was burning.

 Why bring new capture technologies to cover an event such as the burning of illegal ivory?